-The region's operating cost projections are based on continuing existing levels of service as well as the increased operating costs associated with committed transit expansion projects.
+The region's operating cost projections assume a continuation of existing levels of service and also take into account the increased operating costs associated with committed transit expansion projects.
 Plan Bay Area reflects the recommendations of MTC's Transit Sustainability Project (TSP), a series of actions to complement recent individual transit agency efforts to control costs, improve service and attract new riders.
-By establishing performance metrics and targets, as well as new investment and incentive programs, and additional focused efforts related to cost, service and institutional arrangements, the recommendations set a course toward a more sustainable transit system.
+By establishing performance metrics and targets, new investment and incentive programs, and additional focused efforts related to cost, service and institutional arrangements, the recommendations set a course toward a more sustainable transit system.
 The operating cost projections associated with implementing the Transit Sustainability Project recommendations assume a five percent drop in operating costs by 2018, then indexing those costs to inflation.
 Over the life of the plan, this results in billions of dollars of savings.

 More information on the TSP can be found in Investment Strategy 4, "Boost Freeway and Transit Efficiency."